anthonyzhang25/COVID_19_model/README.md

 ## Model Calibration
 We calibrated our model using Incremental Mixture Importance Sampling methods, see model_calibration_ver_3.R

+## Status quo, and disease burden estimation
+Run decompose_economy_loss_probablistic.R twice.
+In the first round, we estimate the mean disease burden, in the second round, we generate both the epidemiological and economic outcome

 ## Results Generation
 To generate model results, run scripts under  "simulation_by_policy" folder.